yguenduez/nerd-neck/report.md

 The Nerd Neck project is a 3d printed wearable device designed to help people maintain a good posture, especially those who spend long hours sitting, like office workers or students.
+The device is attached to a persons back.

 The device uses an ESP32-S3 microcontroller, a 6-DoF IMU sensor to detect the current orientation, a LiPo battery for portability, and an active piezo buzzer that alerts the user when their posture needs correcting.
 By analyzing